misiektoja/instagram_monitor/README.md

 Docker Compose

-On native Linux export your host identity first.
-Docker Desktop users on macOS or Windows can skip the two `export` commands.
+On Linux, the container needs your numeric user ID and group ID so files it creates in the current directory belong to you instead of `root`.
+Run the two `export` commands in the same terminal before the Compose commands.
+Docker Desktop handles file ownership on macOS and Windows, so users on those systems can skip both `export` commands.

 ```sh
 curl -fsSLO https://raw.githubusercontent.com/misiektoja/instagram_monitor/refs/heads/main/docker-compose.yml